-TERRO® Ant Killer, TERRO® original ant killer, attracts and kills all common household ants.
-The liquid ant killer is specifically designed – using the active ingredient Borax- to kill the worker ant in two to three days, giving the foraging ants enough time to share the bait with the rest of the colony.
+TERRO® Ant Killer attracts and kills all common household ants.
+The liquid ant killer is specifically designed – using the active ingredient Borax – to kill the worker ant in two to three days, giving the foraging ants enough time to share the bait with the rest of the colony.
 Complete control may take up to two weeks.

-To use, simply apply the product directly from the bottle onto the provided cardboard squares and place near indoor areas where ants are spotted.
+To use our best ant killer, simply apply the product directly from the bottle onto the provided cardboard squares and place near indoor areas where ants are spotted.

 How Does It Work?

-Leave the product undisturbed while the ants are actively feeding on it.
+Leave our at-home ant killer undisturbed while the ants are actively feeding on it.
 Be sure to eliminate all other food sources in the area.
-This will ensure that the ants aren’t tempted to eat anything but the deadly liquid ant killer.
+This will ensure that the ants aren’t tempted to eat anything but the deadly liquid ant killer – indoors and out.

 Directions for Use

 Tear the "PLACE TERRO® HERE" cardboard squares from the home ant killer packaging along the perforated lines and simply apply the liquid ant killer directly from the bottle onto the square.
 Small pieces of paper, cardboard or foil may also be substituted.

-Place the product where ants are seen, such as the edges of sinks, tubs, window sills, under food cabinets, along floors and baseboards and in corners.
+Place this household ant killer where ants are seen, such as the edges of sinks, tubs, window sills, under food cabinets, along floors and baseboards, and in corners.
 Do not skimp on bait placements; the more bait placements, the better.

 The key to effectively eliminating the ant infestation is to monitor the placements and ensure there is always a fresh supply of TERRO® Ant Killer for the ants to feast on.
 Depending on the size of the ant invasion, complete control may take up to two weeks.

-Resist the temptation to interfere when the ants come in droves — your patience will pay off as you watch your ant infestation dwindle then disappear.
+Resist the temptation to interfere when the ants come in droves — your patience will pay off as you watch your ant infestation dwindle and then disappear.